 In order to maximise the impact of the experiments, each experiment is accompanied by a Digital Innovation Hub (DIH).

-The following DIHs are partner in our project
+The following DIHs are partners in our project.

 Innsomnia is a Spanish accelerator and incubator located in Valencia with +30 years of experience fostering innovation and improving access to finance for innovative firms, SMEs and start-ups in key sectors such as: Industry 4.0, Blockchain, Smart Data, Botadvisory, Predictive analytics, 5G, Robotics, Cloud, IoT, Artificial Intelligence, Fintech, Insurtech, Legaltech or Agriculture.
 Innsomnia supports Experiment 5 (Optimizing solar panel production).

-STAM is an engineering firm specialized in the high-tech sector, providing turnkey solutions in the following sectors: automation & robotics, defence & security, aerospace, transports, energy.
-STAM has established partnerships with key players in the manufacturing industry: Faac, Kuka, CRF, OtoMelara, Comau and since 1997 is technological provider of the European Space Agency.
+Stam is an engineering firm specialised in the high-tech sector, providing turnkey solutions in the following sectors: automation & robotics, defence & security, aerospace, transports and energy.
+STAM has established partnerships with key players in the manufacturing industry: Faac, Kuka, CRF, OtoMelara, Comau and since 1997 is the technological provider of the European Space Agency.
 STAM supports Experiment 2 (Cloud-based modelling for improving resin infusion process).

 Innomine Group is a leading innovation management and funding expert, with a solid track record in the field of innovation and international projects.
 Innomine focuses on international, highly complex Startup, scaleup, SME and corporate innovation projects and offers its communication, public funds and innovation expertise to best represent the interest of its clients.
 It is specialised in publicly financed innovation programmes, primarily in the high-tech sector and has a cross-disciplinary and cross-national team of professionally qualified consultants, with research and consultancy expertise in management, technology and European funding.
 Innomine supports Experiment 3 (Improving quality control and maintenance at manufacturing SMEs using big data analytics Partner) and Experiment 6 (Optimizing efficiency of truck components manufacturing processes by data analytics).